AMSC-24-25/02-swarm-02-swarm/FireflyBFGS.md

 # Firefly + BFGS Optimization with CPU & GPU Acceleration

-This project implements a hybrid metaheuristic optimization algorithm that combines the Firefly Algorithm (FA) with the BFGS (quasi-Newton method) for high-precision refinement
+A hybrid metaheuristic optimization algorithm that combines the Firefly Algorithm (FA) with the BFGS (quasi-Newton method) for high-precision refinement

 #### Firefly Algorithm Update Rule